Living in Bermuda

 When we asked people living in Bermuda about recreational activities, they mentioned:

 "Residents of Bermuda enjoy a variety of recreational facilities, including beaches, golf courses, tennis courts, and parks.
 There are also a number of marinas and boat clubs, as well as a variety of water sports such as snorkeling, scuba diving, and sailing.
 For those looking for a more relaxed experience, there are plenty of restaurants, pubs, and cafes to explore.
-Bermuda also has a vibrant nightlife, with a variety of bars, clubs, and live music venues.
-Additionally, there are a number of cultural attractions, such as museums, galleries, and historic sites," said one expat.
+Additionally, there are a number of cultural attractions, such as museums, galleries, and historic sites," said one expat living in Bermuda.

 What is the weather like in Bermuda?

 "The weather in Bermuda is typically warm and sunny, with temperatures ranging from the mid-70s to the mid-80s Fahrenheit throughout the year.
 The island is known for its balmy climate, with gentle breezes and low humidity.
-The summer months tend to be the hottest and most humid, while the winter months are milder and drier.
-Bermuda is also prone to tropical storms and hurricanes, so it's important to check the forecast before planning a trip," said one expat living in Bermuda.
+The rainy season runs from May to October, with occasional showers and thunderstorms.
+The hurricane season runs from June to November, with the most active months being August and September," remarked one expat living in Bermuda.

 Are there good restaurants in Bermuda?